-Alfred Fraijo Jr. is a partner in the Real Estate, Land Use and Natural Resources practice group in the firm's San Francisco and Los Angeles office.
-He is Team Leader of the firm's Latin America Practice Group, a global initiative to provide specialized legal representation to Hispanic/Latino-owned companies and companies focused on the U.S. Latino market.
+Alfred Fraijo, Jr. is a partner in the Real Estate, Land Use and Natural Resources Practice Group in the firm's San Francisco and Los Angeles office.
+He is a member and former Leader of the firm's Latin America Practice Group, a global initiative that provides specialized legal representation to Hispanic/Latino-owned companies and companies focused on the U.S. Latino market.

 Areas of Practice

-Mr. Fraijo grows his expertise on cutting edge real estate transactions for public, private and nonprofit developers and multi-national corporations in the United States and abroad.
+Alfred grows his expertise on cutting-edge real estate transactions for public, private and nonprofit developers and multi-national corporations in the U.S. and abroad.

-Mr. Fraijo has significant experience in obtaining and negotiating land use entitlements for complex housing and mixed use development projects throughout California, including advising clients with innovative, urban renewal projects in the inner-city and other sectors with emerging markets.
-His expertise extends to complex project permitting and financing of affordable housing projects and mixed income housing developments.
+Alfred has significant experience in obtaining and negotiating land use entitlements for complex housing and mixed-use development projects throughout California, including advising clients with innovative, urban renewal projects in the inner-city and other sectors with emerging markets.
+His expertise extends to complex project permitting and financing of affordable housing projects and mixed-income housing developments.
 His real estate and land use expertise extends to master planning projects, green energy facilities development and permitting campuses for educational institutions and universities.

-Mr. Fraijo advises public and private sector clients on state and federal land use and environmental laws, including the Subdivision Map Act, California Community Redevelopment Law (including associated dissolution legislation and successor statutes), California Environmental Quality Act, National Environmental Policy Act, Clean Water Act, Endangered Species Act, CERCLA, RCRA, California Superfund Law and the Polanco Redevelopment Act.
-Mr. Fraijo also has significant experience in working closely with clients and consultants on due diligence review of land use issues, which includes local zoning ordinances, general plans, redevelopment agency plans, and related land use restrictions.
+Alfred advises public and private sector clients on state and federal land use and environmental laws, including the Subdivision Map Act, California Community Redevelopment Law (including associated dissolution legislation and successor statutes), California Environmental Quality Act, National Environmental Policy Act, Clean Water Act, Endangered Species Act, CERCLA, RCRA, California Superfund Law and the Polanco Redevelopment Act.
+He also has significant experience in working closely with clients and consultants on due diligence review of land use issues, which includes local zoning ordinances, general plans, redevelopment agency plans and related land use restrictions.

 - Represented national client in the land planning, permitting and environmental review for the construction of over 200 affordable housing units in San Francisco, including replacement housing.